(Last update: 21.6.2023).

 The nodes here are supposed to be able to perform this action in an automated way with the help of artificial intelligence (AI).
 AI is not ready yet.
 However, important steps are being made in this direction.
 Recently, OpenAI passed a practice bar exam, scoring 70% (35/50) and guessing randomly only 0.00000001% of the time.
 Contract review automation based on AI algorithms applied to the field of law is already available as a service for law firms.

 The task for AI here consists in verifying whether a particular fiat law violates the logical principle of equality before the law (PEBL).
-This means answering the two following questions:
+This means answering the two following question:

-If the answer to any of these questions is “yes”, then the fiat law in question does violate the PEBL (and therefore the NAP).
+If the answer to this question is “yes”, then the fiat law under exam does violate the PEBL (and therefore the NAP).

 4.3.
 Third step: the miners